The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Finding the linear and Lie closures of a model

-Note here that in matrices where $ [A,B] = AB - BA $, the third condition of a Lie algebra is automatically satisfied by the first two conditions and hence plays no role in finding the Lie closure.
+In matrices, we define the Lie bracket operation as $ [A,B] = AB-BA $.
+Therefore we note here that the third condition of a Lie algebra is automatically satisfied by the first two conditions and hence plays no role in finding the Lie closure.

 \begin{definition} The \emph{Lie closure} of a set of matrices, $ \mathcal{A} $, is the intersection of all matrix Lie algebras which contain $ \mathcal{A} $.
 More simply, this can be described as the smallest matrix Lie algebra which contains $ \mathcal{A} $. \end{definition}